polkadot-developers/tutorials/tuts/build-a-dapp/v2.0.0-alpha.7/front-end.md

 ![Front End Template](../assets/front-end-template.png)

-You'll see a list of pre-funded accounts, and you can make token transfers between those accounts.
+You'll see a list of pre-funded accounts and you can make token transfers between those accounts.

 ![Balance Transfer](../assets/front-end-template-balance-transfer.png)